Riding Skills - How To Increase Your Skill Level

-If you’re anything like me, you took a basic motorcycle class and acquired your endorsement.
+If you’re anything like me, you took an introductory motorcycle class and acquired your endorsement.
 You can now legally ride a motorcycle!
 Congratulations!

 But that is really only the beginning.
 Riding a motorcycle involves a lifetime of acquiring a skill set.
 Or, in other words, it’s a lifetime of learning.

-No single article can introduce all of these skills to you; however I wanted to talk about some very basic concepts to get you started.
-What follows are the top three I wish I learned sooner than I did!
+No single article can introduce all of these skills to you; however, I wanted to talk about some fundamental concepts to get you started.
+What follows are the top three I wish I had learned sooner than I did!

-Nothing screams new rider more than when you watch one pull up and try to park their bike.
+Nothing screams “new rider” more than watching one pull up and try to park their bike.

 When learning how to ride, most of the time is spent moving forward.
-We work on turns, fast stops, clutch control and more, probably in a class with a few other bikes.
-Then, when we were done for the day, we simply aimed our bike at a convenient spot, and once it was there we turned off the engine!
+We work on turns, fast stops, clutch control, and more, probably in a class with a few other bikes.
+Then, when we were done for the day, we aimed our bike at a convenient spot, and once it was there, we turned off the engine!
 It wasn’t really “parking” at all.

 But in the real world, this isn’t how it works.
 You need to be able to maneuver your motorcycle into a parking spot, preferably in such a way that when you leave you can pull right out (as opposed to backing out.)

 This skill isn’t all that fun to work on, but it’s extremely valuable.
 Find an empty parking lot and practice until you have this down in as few turns as possible.
-Personally I like to circle around the parking spot until I can back in at the right angle.
+Personally, I prefer circling the parking spot until I can back in at the right angle.

 Spend some time on this one, you’ll be glad you did!